 Caesarea National Park, located on Israel’s Mediterranean Coast, is an ancient port city created by King Herod the Great.
 Extensively excavated, the port has been largely reconstructed, as have many of the buildings which house exhibitions, amazing audio-visual displays, and cafes, restaurants, and galleries.
 The ancient amphitheater at Caesarea hosts numerous concerts every year in its amazing location alongside the Mediterranean, and there are regular events at the port throughout the year.
-A special and unique gem in Israel, Caesarea is definitely one of the best national parks in Israel to visit. for example with this Caesarea, Wine Country, and Kibbutz Experience Tour or with the Caesarea, Haifa, Rosh Hanikra and Acre Tour.
+Travel & Leisure named Caesarea the best tourist spot in the Middle East in 2020.
+A special and unique gem in Israel, Caesarea is definitely one of the best national parks in Israel to visit.
+For example with this Caesarea, Wine Country, and Kibbutz Experience Tour or with the Caesarea, Haifa, Rosh Hanikra and Acre Tour.
 Read more: Caesarea National Park.

 Ein Gedi National Park

 Ein Gedi is an oasis, located just west of the Dead Sea, and north of Masada, in the Judean, Negev Desert.
 The nature reserve sits adjacent to the Ein Gedi National Park and features an oasis, spring, and amazing walks through greenery amid the desert.
 One of the most visited nature reserves and easily one of the best national parks in Israel to visit.
 Amazing plants and animals inhabit the area, and The National Park itself features several archaeological ruins, including a Temple and 2,000 year old village.
 Read more: Ein Gedi National Park.

 Masada National Park